GianlucaGuarini/fcf/readme.md

   .run()
 ```

-Any `fcf.while` object has the following properties
+An `fcf.while` object has the following properties
   - `do(fn: function)` - add a callback that will be called forever when the whileFlow is running.
-If a `do` function will return `false` the while flow will be stopped
+If a `do` function returns `false`, the while flow is stopped
-  - `break(fn?: function)` - if called, it will stop the while flow.
-It accepts eventually a callback to call when the flow will be stopped
+  - `break(fn?: function)` - if called, it stops the while flow.
+It can take a callback to be called when the flow is stopped
   - `value` - value returned by the initial control function
-  - `run(...args: any[])` - run the while flow passing eventually arguments to it
+  - `run(...args: any[])` - execute the flow, passing any supplied arguments into it

 <details>

 <summary>Examples</summary>

 ### simple

 The simplest `fcf.while` might look like this: